 - Kepin Kavathia, Master of Science in Mechanical Engineering, Class of 2018

 Graduate students interested in using SIMCenter’s software resources should make a request through their advisor.
-If access to a particular software package is needed for a credit-bearing class, the request can be made through your course instructor.
+If access to a particular software package is needed for a credit-bearing class, the request can be made through the course instructor.